onnenon/go_chat/README.md

 ## Setting up the Server
 The server can be compiled with the command `go build -o <name> cmd/server/*` where `<name>` is the desired name of the compiled binary.

-After compilation the compiled binary is ran like any other executable.
+After compilation, the compiled binary is ran like any other executable.

 You can also run the server without compilation with the `go run cmd/server/*`, making sure to have the correct relative path to the `server/*` directory.